GENERAL ASSEMBLY OF NORTH CAROLINA

 (i) If a consumer requests a security freeze pursuant to this section, the consumer reporting agency shall disclose to the consumer the process of placing and temporarily lifting a security freeze and the process for allowing access to information from the consumer's credit report for a specific period of time or to a specific third party while the security freeze is in place.

-shall remain in place until the consumer requests that the security freeze be
+A security freeze shall remain in place until the consumer requests that the

-temporarily lifted for a specific period of time or to a specific third party
+security freeze be temporarily lifted for a specific period of time or to a

-or removed.
-A consumer reporting agency shall remove a security freeze within
+specific third party or removed.
+A consumer reporting agency shall remove a

-electronic request for removal from the consumer or within three
+receiving aan electronic request for removal from the consumer

-business days of receiving a written or telephonic request for removal from
+or within three business days of receiving a written or telephonic request for

 (1) Proper identification.